AavaGames/Code-Samples/README.md

 - <b>SoLA - Windows, Mac, Linux</b>

-    - Player controller and raycast collider created for a 2D platforming character focused on tight controls and generous movement.
+    - Raycast collider created for a 2D platforming character focused on tight controls and generous movement utilizes a collider squeezing system to bump the player up onto ledges and stops it from stuck on ceilings.
+Video showcase https://twitter.com/AavaGames/status/1249039578931003397

     - Save Data system creates a file that is updated whenever hitting invisible checkpoints throughout the game and read on load, allows for multiple profiles.

+    - Cutscene / Dialogue system utilizing Yarn Spinner as a base, created commands to build out cutscenes in a 2D game with multiple paths depending on player actions during the scene.

 - <b>Untitled Rhythm Game - Mobile, Windows, Mac</b>